 “You don’t hire anyone silly,” the mechanical animal says.
 “You fix it yourself.”

-Morty type, mechanical animals often have an archetype male affixed to their memory that knew how to fix things.
-The crucial difference between the two is that that archetype male needed to know, and he didn’t have the money necessary to hire a fix-it guy.
-If this archetype male didn’t learn how to fix the plumbing in his house, in other words, the family would have to learn to live without plumbing.
-A Morty type will have one great story regarding this archetype male going to a hardware store, picking up a pamphlet, and wiring his home for electricity based on those instructions alone.
-The audience of this narrative may revere the industrious, rugged individual characteristics of Morty’s archetype male, but Morty will temper their awe with a summation along the lines of, “It’s not as hard as one might think, all one has to do is …”
+As discussed, this breed of Mechanical Animal often has an archetype male sitting atop their personal totem pole that knew how to fix things.
+The crucial difference between the two is that that archetype male needed to know, and he likely didn’t have the money necessary to hire an expert.
+If this archetype male didn’t know how to fix the plumbing in his house, in other words, the family would have to learn to live without plumbing.
+A Morty type will often have one great story regarding this archetype male going to a hardware store, picking up a pamphlet, and wiring the family home for electricity based on the instructions that pamphlet provided.
+The audience of this narrative may revere those industrious, rugged individual characteristics of Morty’s archetype male, but Morty will temper that awe with a conclusion, along the lines of, “It’s not as hard as one might think, all one has to do is …”

 Morty’s generation, our generation, loves the convenience that technology has afforded us, but the luxury of technology has also deprived us of the need that drove our archetype males to become what they became.

-“A trained chimpanzee could fix that,” is something a Morty type might say from their newfound stature atop the industrious male totem pole, a place that the obliging homeowner’s open-mouthed awe has created for them.
-“If they were willing to put forth a little effort, a trained chimp could fix that to get a Frito reward.
+“A trained chimpanzee could fix that,” is something they might say from their newfound stature atop the industrious male totem pole, a place that the obliging homeowner’s open-mouthed awe has created for them.
+“If they were willing to put forth a little effort, a trained chimp could fix that for a Frito reward.
 What kind of man are you that you can’t?”
-Morty types don’t often add the latter, for most of them are polite and fun-loving, but it is implied in their characterization.
-At this point, the listener would love to have their own idiot to create a step for them on the totem pole, but if they’re anything like me there aren’t any.
+Morty types often don’t add the latter, for most of them are polite and fun loving, but their characterization of the listener implies it.
+At this point, the listener would love to have their own idiot among the other fellas standing on the lawn with a beer in their hand, but most of us don’t.

 “All you need is a telescopic, shrub rake and a milled face, framing hammer,” is the manner in which a Morty type begin such assessments.
-“If you wanna call a fix-it guy, be my guest,” they say in tones that provoke compulsory responses.
+“If you want to call a fix-it guy, be my guest,” they say in tones that provoke compulsory responses.
 “If you want to go into debt, and listen to a guy demean you for not being able fix your own home that’s fine, but if you stick with me we can fix this thing in a couple hours for less than a hundred dollars.”

 “Hey, you know your stuff and I know mine,” they may say to reveal how congenial, patient, and humble they are.
 If, however, the listener doesn’t make it a practice of lowering their head to the subservient position, the mechanical animal might feel a need to take them deeper into their weeds.